Roland Jupiter-8: Jupiter changes and successors

 At the 2007 NAMM show, French music software manufacturer Arturia announced, and subsequently released a software Jupiter-8 called Jupiter-8V.
 A 2007 review in Sound on Sound stated, "8V sounds much like Jupiter 8, but does a zillion things that the original could not."
 The Jupiter-8V is available in VST, AU, RTAS and AAX plugin formats.

 The Roland VariOS provides a mildly successful digital approximation of the Jupiter-8 using its "Varios-8" software.

 In 2011, Roland released the JUPITER-80 and JUPITER-50, which inherit much of the visual style of the Jupiter-8 and include Roland's SuperNATURAL, an extensive synthesis engine that includes virtual analog synthesis akin to a digital recreation of earlier Roland analog synths, as well as PCM-based recreations of purely digital synths by the company and acoustic modelling of real instruments.
 Emulations of the original Jupiter-8 sounds were later released as a software instrument for both keyboards on Roland Axial as part of the Synth Legends series.

 On October 1, 2015, Roland released the Boutique line of compact synthesizers, which includes the JP-08 unit which has the same parameters and sound design as the Roland Jupiter-8.
 It uses Roland's ACB technology (Analog Circuit Behavior), which emulates the behavior of each single component of the original Jupiter-8 circuit.
 However, the JP-08 has only half the polyphony of the Jupiter-8, with 4 voices.
 An evolution of the JP-08, closer to the original Jupiter-8 with 8 voices, was released in 2017 as plug-out synthesizer bundled as standard with the SYSTEM-8.

+In 2019, Roland released the Jupiter-X and Jupiter-Xm.

 In 2021, Black Corporation announced their ISE-NIN synthesizer, which is based on and inspired by the Jupiter-8.

+In late 2024, Behringer released the JT Mini, a compact clone of the Jupiter-8.
+Later at NAMM 2025, they revealed the prototype of the new Jupiter-8 clone, JT-16.